suhanitamrkar/suhani-tamrkar/README.md

 Welcome to my GitHub profile!

 🚀 About Me
-I'm passionate about web development and continuously learning new technologies.
+🌟 Passionate about web development and UI/UX design
-Currently, I am focused on building and improving projects using front-end technologies and exploring modern tools to enhance my workflow.
+🌟 Love building responsive and user-friendly websites 🌟 Exploring modern frameworks and AI tools to boost productivity

 🛠️ Skills and Tools
 Frontend Development: